bmaingret/architecture-patterns-code-along/README.md

 Code along the book [Architecture Patterns with Python](https://github.com/cosmicpython/book) by Harry Percival, Bob Gregory

 Check git tags to follow through chapters.

+N.B.
+Code in this repository is the result of trying things out with no other end goald or purpose.